 This handbook has been put together to give you the key information you will need over the next five years.
-Whether you are new to GWA, or making the transition from our Primary School, it is important that you spend some time familiarising yourself with our expectations.
+Whether you are new to GWA, or making the transition from our Primary School, it is important that you spend some time familiarizing yourself with our expectations.

-We hope you enjoy the rest of your summer, and look forward to seeing you in September.
+We hope you enjoy the rest of your summer, and look forward to seeing you when the 2022-2023 academic year begins.